 In America, many believe curry is an Indian spice.
 Curry powder is sold in many supermarkets.
-Many dishes in America call for Curry, which is actually a blend of spices (mainly garam masala) that is mixed with coriander powder and turmeric.
+Many dishes in America call for Curry, which is a blend of spices (mainly garam masala) that is mixed with coriander powder and turmeric.
 In India, Indians would be confused if you mentioned curry powder.

 The role of spices and herbs goes beyond just cooking.
-Ancient Ayurveda texts prescribe the herbs and spices for curative and therapeutic functions.
+Ancient Ayurveda texts prescribe herbs and spices for curative and therapeutic functions.
 Ayurveda scripts dating back to 3000 years list the preventive and curative properties of various spices.

-3. Aiding Digestion: India substitutes for the western after-dinner mint are fragrant spices such as fennel, cardamom, or cloves.
+3. Aiding Digestion: Indian substitutes for the western after-dinner mint are fragrant spices such as fennel, cardamom, or cloves.
 Effective mouth fresheners, aid digestion, prevent heartburn, and curb nausea.
 Others such as asafetida and ginger root, have been known to counteract flatulence and colic, and are added to lentils, a must with every Indian meal.

-All Cafe Bombay’s curry or gravy thickens with nuts, coconut, onion, tomato, ginger, garlic, and other Indian spices.
+All of Cafe Bombay’s curry or gravy thickens with nuts, coconut, onion, tomato, ginger, garlic, and other Indian spices.
 We do not use any curry powder.
 Everything is homemade.